jrosell/language-learning-in-context/README.md

 - It’s not multilingual (yet).
 The settings assume you are learning German.
 - The text is not saved.
 Only your vocabulary and images are saved in your browser.
 It cannot (yet) be shared across multiple devices.
 - This app uses a consent manager to track only users who have agreed to analytics tracking (aka.
 Google Analytics).
+- Mobile UX is bad.
+Use Desktop for better UX.

 Let me know what you think.